darenju/reason-homebridge-rfxcom-blinds/README.md

 ## Installation

-You just need to install this package, then the dependencies will automatically install.
-After that, a script will run and build the latest version of the interface, then you can start the express server:
+You need to install the package from npm, then build the interface, and eventually run it:

 ```
 # Install the package
 npm install reason-homebridge-rfxcom-blinds
-# … installing and building…
+# Build
+npm run build
 # Run the server
-npm run server
+npm start
 ```

 Once you run the server, the interface is accessible on port 4000 of your machine.